oppia/oppia-web-developer-docs/Running-Tests.md

 Please report any unexpected or inexplicable failures of the tests, together with the error log produced, as there have been some stability issues that we are trying to iron out.

+**Debugging**

+If you find that the e2e tests are failing, first check the error message.
+If it looks something like "Cannot determine loading status" or "A Jasmine spec timed out", this is probably a transient issue, and the best thing to do (if the failure is on Travis) is to ask a maintainer to restart the relevant test.

+Otherwise, run the affected test on your local machine, and watch it running, so that you can see where things are going wrong.
+Note that you can pass in a 'suite' parameter to run a subset of the tests -- see scripts/run_e2e_tests.sh for details.
+Another alternative is to go to core/tests/protractor.js and modify the *.js to just the specific file you want to test.

+Finally, if this isn't helping (e.g. the issue is with console errors or something that's not obviously apparent), look up the test file in `core/tests/protractor` and follow its actions manually on a fresh dev server (they should be pretty easy to understand).
+Keep the browser console open so that you can spot any warnings.
+This should help you find problems, and fix them.

 **Troubleshooting**

 If you get an error similar to this: